awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/logging-using-cloudtrail.md

 # Logging Amazon EC2 Auto Scaling API Calls By Using AWS CloudTrail<a name="logging-using-cloudtrail"></a>

-Amazon EC2 Auto Scaling is integrated with CloudTrail, a service that captures API calls made by or on behalf of Auto Scaling in your AWS account and delivers the log files to an Amazon S3 bucket that you specify\.
-CloudTrail captures API calls from the Auto Scaling console or from the Auto Scaling API\.
-Using the information collected by CloudTrail, you can determine what request was made to Auto Scaling, the source IP address from which the request was made, who made the request, when it was made, and so on\.
+Amazon EC2 Auto Scaling is integrated with CloudTrail, a service that captures API calls made by or on behalf of Amazon EC2 Auto Scaling in your AWS account and delivers the log files to an Amazon S3 bucket that you specify\.
+CloudTrail captures API calls from the Amazon EC2 console and from the Amazon EC2 Auto Scaling API\.
+Using the information collected by CloudTrail, you can determine what request was made to Amazon EC2 Auto Scaling, the source IP address from which the request was made, who made the request, when it was made, and so on\.
 For more information about CloudTrail, including how to configure and enable it, see the [http://docs.aws.amazon.com/awscloudtrail/latest/userguide/](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.

-## Auto Scaling Information in CloudTrail<a name="service-name-info-in-cloudtrail"></a>
+## Amazon EC2 Auto Scaling Information in CloudTrail<a name="service-name-info-in-cloudtrail"></a>

-When CloudTrail logging is enabled in your AWS account, API calls made to Auto Scaling actions are tracked in log files\.
-Auto Scaling records are written together with other AWS service records in a log file\.
+When CloudTrail logging is enabled in your AWS account, API calls made to Amazon EC2 Auto Scaling actions are tracked in log files\.
+Amazon EC2 Auto Scaling records are written together with other AWS service records in a log file\.
 CloudTrail determines when to create and write to a new file based on a time period and file size\.

-All of the Auto Scaling actions are logged and are documented in the [Amazon EC2 Auto Scaling API Reference](http://docs.aws.amazon.com/autoscaling/ec2/APIReference/)\.
+All of the Amazon EC2 Auto Scaling actions are logged and are documented in the [Amazon EC2 Auto Scaling API Reference](http://docs.aws.amazon.com/autoscaling/ec2/APIReference/)\.
 For example, calls to the **CreateLaunchConfiguration**, **DescribeAutoScalingGroup**, and **UpdateAutoScalingGroup** actions generate entries in the CloudTrail log files\.

 Every log entry contains information about who generated the request\.
 The user identity information in the log helps you determine whether the request was made with account or IAM user credentials, with temporary security credentials for a role or federated user, or by another AWS service\.
 For more information, see **userIdentity** in the [CloudTrail Event Reference](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/event_reference_top_level.html) section in the *AWS CloudTrail User Guide*\.